Raphaelf98/dual_extrinsic_calibration/README.md

 # Dual Extrinsic Calibration
 This package provides a tool for:
 - a) calibrating two cameras extrinsically,
-- b) publishing their relative transform to the tf tree.
+- b) publishing their relative transform to tf tree.

 ## Dependencies